AJW1301/A-Decoupled-Method-for-Multisig-Spending-and-Shamir-Recovery/docs/wallet-preparation.md

 ## 6. Signing Passphrase Strategy

-User-generated entropy is applied to **signing passphrases**, in addition to device-generated seeds.
+User-generated entropy is applied to **passphrases**, in addition to device-generated seeds.

 Principles:

 - Passphrases are generated using **physical randomness** (dice) mapped to a **Diceware-style word list**
 - Passphrase length is flexible and should be chosen based on the user’s threat model (commonly **4 to 12 words**, subject to device support)
-- Passphrases are used for **signing** (a seed phrase alone is insufficient to authorize spending without the passphrase)

 Purpose:

 - Add user-controlled entropy on top of device-generated seeds